7 Case Studies Of Successful Jewelry & Accessories Online eCommerce Stores

 Blue Nile revolutionized the engagement ring shopping experience through:

-Their mobile app includes augmented reality features letting customers see rings on their actual hand, addressing the "try before you buy" challenge that plagues online jewelry sales.
+Blue Nile has also used augmented reality ring try-on features that let customers see rings on an image of their hand, addressing the "try before you buy" challenge that affects online jewelry sales.

 Case Study #2: Kay Jewelers - Traditional Retail's Successful Online Transformation

 Kay Jewelers demonstrates how established brick-and-mortar brands can successfully transition online without cannibalizing store sales.
-With over 900 physical locations, they've created a seamless omnichannel experience that leverages both channels.
+With more than 1,000 stores, they've created a seamless omnichannel experience that leverages both channels.

 Digital Marketing Integration